luckykadam/blog/_posts/2020-01-10-rnn-full-adder.md

 In this notebook, we will emulate Binary Full Adder using RNN in Keras.
 We will see:

-1. why at some situations LSTM/GRU might not be the most optimal choice
+1. Why at some situations LSTM/GRU might not be the most optimal choice.
-2. how to write custom RNN layer
+2. How to write custom RNN layer.

 ## Background